phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

         RETURN_DOUBLE(php_fahrenheit_to_celsius(f));
     }

-Returning values should be easy to you, as you know :doc:`how zvals work <../internal_types/zvals>`.
+Returning values should be easy to you, as you know :ref:`how zvals work <zvals>`.
 You must fill-in the ``return_value``.

 To do that, some ``RETURN_***()`` macros are dedicated as well as some ``RETVAL_***()`` ones.